What type of psychotherapy services do you offer?

 It seems like your practice centers around sexual issues.
 Is that all you offer?

-Sex therapy is what I’m most known for, but, no, I also provide general psychotherapy and work with patients on all sorts of issues: depression, anxiety and other mood disorders; addiction, life-challenges and trauma, to name a few.
+Sex therapy and couples therapy are what I’m most known for, but, no, I also provide general psychotherapy and work with patients on all sorts of issues: depression, anxiety and other mood disorders; addiction, life-challenges and trauma, to name a few.
 But I do have a passion for sex therapy.
 When I was a young adult, I struggled with sexual problems and communicating with partners about sex, and I found that therapy provided a unique opportunity to speak without shame and gain the insight I needed take action and make changes in my sex life.
 But I also found that the therapists I was seeing at the time didn’t know much about actual sexual function, and I quickly surpassed them in learning and knowing more about my issues than they did.
 But, still, it was enormously helpful just to talk to someone and not feel so alone.
 While sexuality is a field that I never grow tired of learning about (the science, the interventions, the overlapping of perspectives, the diversity of human experience), many of the patients in my practice come to me with a wide array of goals that don’t necessarily include or prioritize sex.

 What sorts of therapeutic modalities do you work in?